ivan-prats/add-tailwindcss-to-adonis5-with-webpack-encore/README.md

 # Installing TailwindCSS in a new AdonisJS 5 project with the default Webpack Encore

+The <a href="https://ivanprats.dev/blog/set-up-tailwindcss-in-new-adonis5" rel="canonical">original version of this article</a>
+is in my personal website.

 I love [TailwindCSS](https://tailwindcss.com/), and I love AdonisJS, so it only makes sense that anybody should be able to set them up togheter.
 Right?

 I've found other guides that use [Laravel Mix for the asset handling](https://github.com/wahyubucil/adonis-mix-asset#readme), but none that use the [default Webpack Encore package](https://docs.adonisjs.com/guides/assets-manager) that comes with the new v5 of the framework.
 Which suprised me quite a bit because, having tried both ways, I find Encore's syntax, webpack-dev-server, and logs way more pleasant to work with.